 There used to be a show in the 80’s and 90’s called “The Sportswriters on TV”, which I watched with regularity and couldn’t get enough of.
 It was just four guys sitting around a big round table like Charlie Rose”s “this table” (which Charlie pronounces as though it were the sacred Rosetta Stone), and the background was also like Charlie Rose’s, a no-nonsense, black as night non-light, with cigar smoke spiraling from ash trays suggestive of a poker game.
 And what I really liked about watching this show was the men never looked at the camera or sought its red light, they just talked to each other.
 And you as the viewer were eavesdropping on these experts.
 The usual four experts at the table were Bill Jaus, Bill Gleason, Ben Bently and the celebrated Rick Telander, all I think out of Chicago which was where the show was shot.
 And the thing was a hit!

 So given how much I enjoyed that format and how much it lends to this premise, wouldn’t it be a terrific show, or at least one of loyal niche interest, to have a similar show featuring four New York bartenders?
 Or Boston bartenders, Chicago bartenders (pick a different city each week), with male and female professional barkeeps taking a seat after hours at a bar or “this table”, and telling their tales of the day or their all time classics?
 Call it “Bartenders After Dark”.
-Why if cast well I think it could be terrific!
-Especially with this thirst for reality TV whose quenching has just about run out of any fresh spring water, and where just about every snake has been ripped from his snake hole.
+Why, if cast well I think it could be terrific!
+Especially with this thirst for reality TV whose quenching has just about run out of any fresh spring water, and where just about every snake has been ripped from its snake hole.
 And made famous.
 Or infamous in most cases when they get to be famous.